eoogbe/prime_table/README.md

 ## How to run it

-This app uses Ruby v3.1.2
+This app uses Ruby v3.1.2 and runs well in the latest Chrome browser.

 To install dependencies, run: